hendriks73/key-cnn/README.rst

 ========

 If you use Key-CNN in your work, please consider citing it.
-ShallowTemp, DeepTemp, and DeepSquare models:
+ShallowSpec, DeepSpec, and DeepSquare models:

 .. code-block:: latex